ChunkyTofuStudios/dozy/_pages/data-safety.md

 ---

 **Last updated**
-Oct 7 2024
+Apr 6 2025

 **Introduction**

-This page is designed to give DestiWake users control over their own data.
+This page is designed to give Dozy users control over their own data.
 Please continue reading to better understand our data handling practices.
-Please also visit our [Privacy Policy](https://chunkytofustudios.com/destiwake/privacy-policy/) page.
+Please also visit our [Privacy Policy](https://chunkytofustudios.com/dozy/privacy-policy/) page.

 **Intent**

-DestiWake is developed by indie developers who believe people own their personal data and have full control over it.
+Dozy is developed by indie developers who believe people own their personal data and have full control over it.
 We will never sell your data to 3rd parties.
-You have full control of your DestiWake data and we are here to help.
+You have full control of your Dozy data and we are here to help.

 **Account Deletion**

-If you would like to delete your DestiWake account please navigate to the `Settings -> Feedback` section of the app and submit the form requesting account deletion.
+If you would like to delete your Dozy account please navigate to the `Settings -> Feedback` section of the app and submit the form requesting account deletion.
 We will delete your account within 60 days and send you a confirmation email if you provide one in the form.
 If you are unable to use the in-app Feedback form please email us at <support@chunkytofustudios.com> and we will try to help after confirming your ownership of the account.

 When you delete your account we will remove all user data including: